How to Install GCC on Linux Mint 22, 21 or 20

 This command will output the version of GCC installed, confirming that the installation process was successful.

-Section 2: Install GCC Using Ubuntu Toolchain PPA on Linux Mint
+Method 2: Install GCC Using Ubuntu Toolchain PPA

 This section elucidates the steps for installing the latest or alternative versions of GCC Compiler using Ubuntu Toolchain PPA on Linux Mint.
 This method is suitable if you are looking for a specific version of GCC that is not available in the default Linux Mint repository.

 To begin, we will import the Ubuntu Toolchain PPA, which hosts a variety of GCC versions.
 This is done via the add-apt-repository command.
-The -y flag is used to accept the prompt that would otherwise be displayed automatically.
+The -y flag accepts the prompt that would otherwise be displayed automatically.

 sudo add-apt-repository ppa:ubuntu-toolchain-r/ppa -y